Pitermaniak99/Turn-Based-Terminal-Game/README.md

 The player who survives wins.

 The application was created to learn various functionalities of the C++ language and object oriented programming.
-It uses dependencies between classes, such as inheritance, polymorphism or virtual methods.
+It uses dependencies between classes, such as inheritance, polymorphism and virtual methods.